-If you stay in the Lochalsh area, you should head to the Plockton Inn on a Tuesday & Thursday night as that usually is a live music night in the bar.
+If you stay in the Lochalsh area, you should head to the Plockton Inn on a Thursday night as that usually is a live music night in the bar.
+Check out their Facebook page for events.

 The black painted Plockton Hotel has a small bar at the rear of the building and it has music sessions on a Wednesday night in summer.